Rolling Stones – Undercover Rolling Stones Records 90120-1 (1983)

 People tend to dismiss this album as a failed attempt to match The Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
 I have never been convinced Sergeant Pepper’s is so great an album, even if it has a few great songs.
 But more to the point, this album is more like Pink Floyd‘s The Piper at the Gates of Dawn than Sergeant Pepper’s anyway.
 In any event, Satanic Majesties is a wildly unique, modern and enjoyable album–not just among Stones albums.
 I start listening to it to try to entertain myself but then I always go further and open my mind to new ways of hearing and thinking.

 After the artistic triumph, and commercial failure, of Exile on Main St., The Rolling Stones brought forth the thoroughly mediocre Goats Head Soup.
-Aside from Got Live If You Want It! this was their worst effort so far by quite a large margin.
+It is essentially an entire album filler (though “Dancing With Mr. D.” is at least good quality filler; it would have fit on Let It Bleed).
+“Angie” shows up on some best-of compilations though it is a very weak song.
+On many of the songs the guitar solos seem downright lazy.
+This was their worst studio effort so far by quite a large margin.
 It rocks about as hard as gym class, and the songwriting flirts with inspiration only on a momentary basis.
 Mostly this feels as contrived and inauthentic as a political photo op.
-Sorry sports fans, but this set the stage for just about everything that came later.
+Sorry sports fans, but this set the stage for a lot of what came later.